rrosa-aurea-1/java-angular-web-app/README.md

-### Cordova
+### Cordova android

+[Apache Cordova](https://cordova.apache.org/) is a mobile application development framework.

+It allows you to package your web app (html, css and js) in every mobile platform (android, ios, windows).

+Besides there are a lot of plugin that work as bridge from javascript to device.

-You can run the full nodejs app with the express backend and angular frontend in cordova.
+With the [nodejs-cordova-plugin](https://github.com/fullStackApp/nodejs-cordova-plugin) you can run the full nodejs app with the express backend and angular frontend in cordova.

 Every step is documented [here](https://github.com/amanganiello90/java-angular-web-app/blob/master/cordova-app/README.md).

+In this project we generate an **android apk file**.

 ![cordova-app](https://github.com/amanganiello90/java-angular-web-app/raw/branch-screen/cordova-app.gif)